-Pros: This item looks a lot like a toy but can function as the real thing complete with real adjustable focus.
+Pros: This item looks a lot like a toy but can function like the real thing complete with real adjustable focus.
 Your child gets to practice with real knobs and real levers to take her to the next level.

 Cons: Its glass lenses are detachable; it would be good to be careful not to lose them because there are no replacements in the box.

 Let’s check video review of Nancy B’s Science Club Moonscope